-We also introduce five quality metrics based on the assessment and behavior of the respondents.
+We also introduce several quality metrics based on the assessment and behavior of the respondents.
 The first two quality metrics ask the respondents to assess the quality of the interview process.
 Specifically, we ask the respondents (i) whether whether would prefer to participate in an interview with an AI or a human in the future; (ii) whether they would have preferred to answer questions in open text fields, rather than participating in an AI-led interview.
-The other three quality metrics pertain to the interview content.
+The other quality metrics pertain to the interview content.
 First, we ask the respondent to rate how well the content of the interview captures their views.
 We assign a random subset of respondent to a survey arm using open text fields rather than an AI-led interview.
 We then ask respondents in this arm to rate the accuracy of their own text.
 Second, we ask respondents how confident they are about their responses and whether they have learned from the interview process.
 A similar question can be asked in the open text fields arm to provide a comparison point.
-Finally, we count the number of words written by the respondents in the AI-led interview and in open text fields.
+Third, we count the number of words written by the respondents in the AI-led interview and in open text fields.
+Finally, we work with trained sociologists and ask them to rate the depth of understanding about the respondents' views provided by interview transcripts compared to open text field responses.
 Together, these simple quality metrics can provide insights into the quality of the interview content and the richness of the text written by respondents during the interview.
 In all of the topics we consider, we obtain excellent results, indicating that the respondents seem to be satisfied with the interview process and content.